Aurorum/a-calypso-once-more/docs/icons.md

 Gridicons are born with a 24px base grid.
 Strokes are 2px thick and icons are solid.
 If an icon is hollow, it generally means the "inactive" version of that icon.
 For example an outline bookmark icon becomes solid once clicked.

 Calypso has a specific Gridicon component that should be used instead of the one included in the `gridicons` package, since it offers better loading performance.
-Any usage of `gridicons` gets rewritten to `components/gridicon`.
+Any usage of `gridicons` should be rewritten to `components/gridicon`.

 You should not use `gridicons/dist/...`, as that will load a legacy gridicon and cause duplication in the bundles.

 ### Usage